playbenny/benny_manual/docs/blockipedia.md

 ### fx.freqshift
 - max msp's freqshift object. for both positive and negative shifts mix both outputs. the audio rate input is fm of the freq set by the slider

+### fx.mod.abl.chorus
+- wrapper for the abl.dsp.chorus. stereo in stereo out. only available in max 9.

+### fx.mod.abl.ensemble
+- wrapper for the abl.dsp.ensemble. stereo in stereo out. only available in max 9.

+### fx.mod.abl.flanger
+- wrapper for the abl.dsp.flanger. stereo in stereo out, but there's no crossfeed so you could use one side as an envelope input. only available in max 9.

+### fx.mod.abl.phaser
+- wrapper for the abl.dsp.phaser. stereo in stereo out, but there's no crossfeed so you could use one side as an envelope input. only available in max 9.

+### fx.mod.abl.vibrato
+- wrapper for the abl.dsp.vibrato. stereo in stereo out. only available in max 9.

 ### fx.pitch.divider
 - an octave divider / sub oscillator generator inspired by the 4ms atoner